akseidel/ScriptsForShowMeWebCam/README.md

 ## picamctl.sh

 The USB Raspberry Pi Zero showmewebcam (version 1.8) is a plug-in-and-it-works webcam system whereas to run its camera settings utility program,  "**camera-ctl**" , requires arcane technical skills to perform a multi step process.
 This **picamctl.sh** script automates running the  "**camera-ctl**"  utility.
-As of this writing, **picamctl.sh** works for Mac OS X systems and works on a Raspberry Pi 4 running a Raspbian system and Ubuntu 20.04.
+As of this writing, **picamctl.sh** works for Mac OS X systems and works on a Raspberry Pi 4 running a Raspbian system and a 2009 MacBook running Ubuntu 20.04.
 It is likely to work in other Linux systems with no or some fixing.

 **picamctl.sh** automates the following: